-The City of Moreno Valley will continue to engage with systems that assists efforts for persons and families to transition to permanent housing and independent living through a variety of resources involving the continued partnerships and financial support to local nonprofit service providers and participation and support to the Riverside County Continuum of Care.
-Additionally, the Riverside County's Department of Public Social Services (DPSS) is considered the "umbrella" anti-poverty agency for the region.
-The goal of self-sufficiency for persons can be accomplished by moving poor families out of poverty.
+The City of Moreno Valley will continue to engage with systems that assist efforts for people and families to transition to permanent housing and independent living through a variety of resources involving the continued partnerships and financial support to local nonprofit service providers and participation and support to the Riverside County Continuum of Care.
+The Riverside County's Department of Public Social Services (DPSS) is considered the "umbrella" anti-poverty agency for the region.
+The goal of self-sufficiency for people can be accomplished by moving poor families out of poverty.
 DPSS interacts with needy residents on many levels, and assists them through childcare, education, employment, training, health and human services, homelessness, and housing with available mainstream programs.